jobobby04/TachiyomiSYPreview/README.md

-# TachiyomiSYPrieview
+# TachiyomiSYPreview
-A download host for TachiyomiSY prieview builds
+A download host for TachiyomiSY Preview builds